 Separating the solids from the liquids will significantly reduce the risk of solid particles causing the orifice to become blocked.
 The sludge oil trap collects the solids from the bottom of the piston underside area.
 These solids settle at the bottom of the sludge oil trap.
 At the same time, the liquid part is drained by an overflow pipe (which is equipped with an orifice) to the sludge oil tank.
 As the solids are separated and since the overflow pipe is located at the upper part of the sludge oil trap, the risk of blocking the orifice by solid particles is significantly reduced.
 A sufficiently large opening near the bottom of the sludge oil trap is necessary to be able to remove the rather sticky, thick sediment which will have settled.
 This sediment will have a consistency closer to that of tar than of oil.
-Near the bottom of the sludge oil trap, a large manhole cover is located and is positioned at the side of the sludge oil trap to enable removal of the sediment.
+Near the bottom of the sludge oil trap to enable removal of the sediment.
 A test valve with a funnel is also provided to check whether the dirty oil freely flows from the engine to the sludge oil trap and to make sure that the sludge oil trap does not become completely filled.

-A design proposal for the WinGD sludge oil trap is shown in Figure 4-70, \$\bigsq\$ 4-109.
-The specific design dimensions for the sludge oil trap are provided in the sludge oil trap drawings contained in the \$MIDS\$ relevant for the leakage collection and washing system.
+A design proposal for the WinGD sludge oil trap is shown in Figure 4-63, \blacksquare 4-102.
+The specific design dimensions for the sludge oil trap are provided in the sludge oil trap drawings contained in the MIDS relevant for the leakage collection and washing system.

-Figure 4-70 Design proposal of the WinGD sludge oil trap
+Figure 4-63 Design proposal of the WinGD sludge oil trap